-The performance-based remuneration is awarded in a manner, which promotes sound Risk Management and does not induce excessive risk-taking and respects the Risk Appetite of the CBN Group.
+The performance-based remuneration is awarded in a manner which promotes sound Risk Management and does not induce excessive risk-taking and respects the Risk Appetite of the CBN Group.

-Identified Staff in control functions mainly enjoy fixed remuneration like all other the CBN Group employees.
+Identified Staff in control functions mainly enjoy fixed remuneration like all other CBN Group employees.
 If they receive variable remuneration, this will be linked to at least 50% non-financial targets and are largely (for at least 70%) specific to the staff position as a control function and separately from the business units they control.

 Maximum ratios between fixed and variable remuneration have been set for Identified Staff employees including the Management Board at 50% for Risk Takers and 20% for Control Functions.
 The variable component shall not exceed 20% of the fixed component of the total remuneration for employees in the Netherlands.
-Only in exceptional cases, deviations from the maximum percentage of 20% are allowed, but subject to additional approval.

-TABLE 9.
+TABLE 8.
 IDENTIFIED STAFF